MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/microsoft-trusted-root-store-removal-of-us-federal-common-policy.md

 4. Delete the `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\Certificates` subkey.
 This step deletes all stored root certificates.

    > [!Note]
-   > By deleting certificates from `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\Certificates`, you can make sure that all stored root certificates are removed.
+   > By deleting all stored root certificates from `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\Certificates`, you can make sure that all stored root certificates are removed.
 This operation forces Windows to download new root certificates if associated public key infrastructure (PKI) chains are used that have new properties (if modified).
 Because the "G1" root certificate is being removed, this root certificate will not be downloaded.

 5. Verify all scenarios that chain to the "G1" root certificate, including those that are listed in [Potential issues](#potential-issues).

 > [!Note]
-> This link never changes.
-However, the changes that are staged change from month to month.
-As of February 24, 2022, this testing URL is staged by having about 20 continuous deprecation changes that don't currently include removing the "G1" root certificate.
+> The link to the test site never changes.
+However, the changes that are staged on the test site change from month to month.
+As of February 24, 2022, this testing URL is staged with 20 continuous deprecation changes that don't currently include removing the "G1" root certificate.
 That change will be staged in March 2022.
-This article will be updated to include the exact staging date March 29, 2022.
+This article will be updated noting when the removal of the "G1" root certificate has been staged on the test site.

 ### Production configuration setup

-The following steps directly configure the Windows registry to use the production version of the certificate trust list (CTL) if the testing URL from the previous section is used:
+The following steps directly configure the Windows registry to use the production version of the CTL if the testing URL from the previous section is used:

 1. Open _regedit_, and then navigate to the following registry subkey:
    `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\AutoUpdate`